|1...Do not buy privately||6...Planning Your Renovation|

 Make sure your home is insured sufficiently for "building in transit" insurance.
 Check this with your removalist.

-We recommend and use experienced house removal specialists including Henk Jonker of Ipswich House Removals.
+We recommend and use experienced house removal specialists including Henk Jonker of Ipswich House Removals and Rohan and Kim Worsley of Toowoomba.
 We'll put you in touch with them and help you organise your removal once your project is underway.

 Renovating a removal home is an exciting, rewarding and satisfying experience.
 But it doesn't happen all at once nor does it need to, especially if you are planning on doing many things yourselves.
 Pace yourselves, and enjoy the experience of making your removal home truly your own.
 Renovating your new home is a process that will take time.
 Here are the major steps you will need to undertake: